 So you want a pellet grill.
-You've heard that they are easy to use and can make some really great barbecue.
+You’ve heard that they are easy to use and can make some really great barbecue.
 You might also want to grill a steak or two.
 When you look around at the dozens of pellet grills on the market you begin to notice that you get what you pay for.
 Particularly when it comes to controllers.
-You want a pellet grill that you can run from you phone, but that is a feature you don't find all that often in the more affordable grills.
+You want a pellet grill that you can run from your phone, but that is a feature you don’t find all that often in the more affordable grills.
 Furthermore, many inexpensive units seem to struggle to get to a good temperature.

 Enter Broil King.
 As one of the largest grill makers in the world, they have the experience, but they came late to the market.
 In the Summer of 2019, they introduced their Regal Pellet Grills, which are truly magnificent, but comparatively expensive.
-The Broil King Baron Pellet Grill comes in two models, the least expensive of the two sells for $800USD.
+The Broil King Crown Pellet Grill comes in two models, the least expensive of the two sells for $800USD.
 That is a competitive price.
-Where most grills in this price range are pretty basic and underpowered, the Regal Pellet Grill has a full WiFi/Bluetooth controller and an advanced smart app.
+Where most grills in this price range are pretty basic and underpowered, the Crown Pellet Grill has a full WiFi/Bluetooth controller and an advanced smart app.
 It can also hit 600 degrees F in the middle of winter.

 What this grill offers is a straightforward pellet cooking experience that can sear a steak and smoke a brisket.
 The engineering is excellent.
 Ashes can be cleaned from the firepot and drop into a tray under the grill.
 No more taking the grill apart to clean it out.
 Grease drains out the opposite side from the controller and pellet hopper.
 A grease fire would be annoying, but it won't ruin the grill.
 Also, it probably won't happen.

 About the Pellets